rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 out that I'm not being cited; the proceedings I edited are being cited.

+1. Wednesday is Prince Spaghetti Day.

 Long
 ----

-1. Post-prereg.

 1. The memo about Tutorial/Open Curriculum.
+(Maybe a short one and a long one.)

 1. For Mike: Teaching CS.